bradford-coderdojo/bradford-coderdojo.github.io/_posts/2017-02-18-Dojo-ers creating cool websites.md

 layout: post
 ---

-# Dojo-er create cool websites
+# Dojo-ers create cool websites

 Following on the amazing work by Si last session, our Dojo-ers took to creating web sites of there own.
 We started the session with a quick recap, and many had prepared content of there own between sessions.